mh07607/Humsafar/README.md

-A weather app for practicing working with react-native
+A hypothetical ridesharing app for practicing working with react-native